-- Look for food labels with words like sodium free or salt free; or low, reduced, or no salt or sodium; or unsalted or lightly salted.
+- Look for food labels with words like sodium-free or salt-free; low, reduced, or no salt or sodium; or unsalted or lightly salted.

 - Check your blood pressure regularly.
 You don’t necessarily feel sick when your blood pressure is high.